Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

 \begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $49$. \end{lemma}

 \begin{proof} Let $E$ be a $\Q$-curve over a degree $5$ extension $K$ with a point of order $49$, $E'$ be the $K$-isogenous curve with rational $j$-invariant and $E''$ the twist of $E'$ which is rational.
-Then by \Cref{slozeni}, $E''$ has two independent $7$-isogenies over $K$, and since $5 \nmid |\GL_2(\Z/7\Z)|$, they are also defined over $\Q$.
+We may assume that the isogeny $E \to E'$ has degree $7^a$ for $a\geq 1$.
+Since $7^2$ is not a possible isogeny degree of elliptic curves with rational $j$-invariant over quintic fields, it follows that $a=1$ and that the isogeny $E \to E'$ factors through the isogeny whose kernel is the point of order $49$.
+By \Cref{izogenije-generalno}, $E'$ has two independent $7$-isogenies over $K$.
+Then $E''$ also has two independent $7$-isogenies.
+Since $5 \nmid |\GL_2(\Z/7\Z)|$, they are also defined over $\Q$.
 However, there then exists a $\Q$-isogenous elliptic curve with a $49$-isogeny over $\Q$, which is a contradiction.

+Now suppose that $E$ is a $\Q$-curve over a degree $7$ extension $K$ with a point of order $49$, $E'$ the $K$-isogenous curve with rational $j$-invariant and $E''$ the twist of $E'$ which is rational.
+We may assume that the isogeny $E \to E'$ has degree $7^a$ for $a\geq 1$.
+Since $7^3$ is not a possible isogeny degree of an elliptic curve with rational $j$-invariant over a septic field, it follows that the isogeny $E \to E'$ factors through the isogeny whose kernel is the point of order $49$.
+Furthermore, since a twist $E''$ of $E'$ has a rational $7$-isogeny, we may assume that we have the following diagram.